COALAIP/specs/data-structure/README.md

     "percentageShares": 30,
     "validFrom": "2016-01-01",
     "validThrough": "2016-02-01",
-    "creation": "<URI pointing to a CreativeWork object (that should be a Manifestation)>", "license": "<URI pointing to a CreativeWork object or file (ideally on an immutable ledger)>" // Uses schema.org/license property
+    "rightsOf": "<URI pointing to a CreativeWork object (that should be a Manifestation)>", "license": "<URI pointing to a CreativeWork object or file (ideally on an immutable ledger)>" // Uses schema.org/license property
 }